mobile-devices/cloudconnect_dotnet_client/README.md

     Install-Package MD.CloudConnect

-#### Manualy
+#### Manually

-Reference in your project Dlls :
+Dlls Reference that you need in your project (you can download it from library directory on github) :
 * MD.CloudConnect
 * Newtonsoft.Json (dependencie)

-Notification Usage
+Basic Notification Usage
 -----

-On your website create HttpHandler.ashx to receive http notification.
-Send the Json message to the function 'Notification Decode' and make a loop on MDData response to retrieve information that you need.
+On your website create an HttpHandler.ashx to receive http notification.Read the body message, and send the Json message to the function 'Notification Decode'.
+Make a loop on MDData response to retrieve information that you need.
 ```csharp
 	List<MD.CloudConnect.MDData> decodedData = MD.CloudConnect.Notification.Instance.Decode(jsonData);
 	foreach (MD.CloudConnect.MDData mdData in decodedData)